 Blueberry Baked Oatmeal– use frozen blueberries vs. fresh, it’s less expensive and they’ll last longer

-Banana Split Overnight Oats – Think of this as a healthy banana split for breakfast with loads of nutrition.
+Strawberry Banana Overnight Oats – Think of this as a healthy banana split for breakfast with loads of nutrition.

 Breakfast Burritos– You can make as many as you want at once and freeze the leftovers – they make the perfect grab-and-go meals for super busy days.

 Lunch Menu Ideas

 Santa Fe Chicken Salad– Filled with so many delicious Mexican-style ingredients like black beans, corn, avocado, and yummy taco seasoning.

 Pizza Pasta Salad– You can make this ahead of time and store the pasta salad for up to 3 days in the refrigerator.

 Tex Mex Bistro Box– Built with guacamole, chips, cheese, black olives, and fresh veggies, it’s practically party food for lunch.
 This box is super quick to assemble making it a great option for a fast meal prep.

 More ideas on how to make the best bistro boxes here.

 It helps to have a collection of family favorite dinners on hand so you can keep the pantry and fridge stocked with those ingredients.
 This saves you from that “what the heck am I going to make?!” dinner frenzy come 6 p.m.
 Here are a few ideas to get you started: